-So you are finally at your dream vacation destination, eager to taste the local cuisine and eat your way through the city.
+So you are finally at your dream vacation destination, it might be Paris, Buenos Aires or Singapore.
+You’re eager to taste the local cuisine and eat your way through the city.
 But wait!
 There is an ocean of information online.
 Your destination has numerous restaurants all competing for your attention with their menus and food.
 How do you know that you will not end up eating tourist trap food?

 Finding authentic food on our travels is what we do for a living.
 After years of moving to new countries and cities, tracking down local food specialties, we launched Authentic Food Quest.
 Our mission at Authentic Food Quest is to inspire people to travel through authentic food and enjoy the local tastes and flavors.